What is Lean Six Sigma?

 How do Lean and Six Sigma work together?

-You can see how both Lean and Six Sigma would be very effective even when used alone.
+You can see how both Lean and Six Sigma can be very effective, even when used alone.

-However, the two methodologies work so well together, that they are almost better known as the combination "Lean Six Sigma" than as standalone methods.
+As mentioned above, the two methodologies work so well together that they are almost better known as the combination "Lean Six Sigma" than as standalone methods.

 Lean helps you to streamline processes, while Six Sigma works to improve quality by reducing errors or variations.
 Both methods focus on developing optimally performing processes.

-Let’s look at some of the benefits they can achieve when they are implemented together...
+Let’s look at some of the benefits they can achieve when implemented together...

 What are the Benefits of Lean Six Sigma?